 Phat Diem Cathedral

 Located southeast of Ninh Binh City, the Phat Diem Church is one of the most unique churches in Vietnam.
 Built in 1892, the church features a blend of classic Vietnamese and European architecture.
-Read more about the churches in Ninh Binh.

-Trang An and Tam Coc Map
+Trang An and Tam Coc, Ninh Binh Map

 DAY 1: Ninh Binh Arrival and Trang An Exploration

-DAY 2: Explore Sights by Bicycle
+DAY 2: Explore Sights by Bicycle or Scooter

 After exploring the Mua Cave Complex, hike up the 500 steps to the viewpoint; if time (and energy) allows, go to both lookout points.
-After spending time at the top taking in the different viewpoints, hike back down and explore the caves at the base of the mountain.
+After spending time at the top taking in the different viewpoints, trek back down and explore the caves at the base of the mountain.

 Ninh Binh Weather